mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 I trust you to report your hours honestly.
 I'll never ask you to "prove" your hours to me or install any surveillance software on your system.

-If we're on a platform such as Upwork where monitoring is built-in, I'll always make the monitoring features optional.
-I won't review the logs unless there's an egregious discrepancy in hours.
-Even in that case, I'll speak to you before inspecting your logs.
+If we're on a platform such as Upwork, where monitoring is built-in, I'll always make the monitoring features optional.
+I won't review the monitoring data unless there's an egregious discrepancy in hours.
+Even in that case, I'll speak to you before inspecting the data.

 ## Payment

 Please send me invoices for your hours every two weeks.
 You can expect payment within five business days of the invoice, usually sooner.

 I don't pay bonuses or tips.
-This is so that your compensation is transparent, and you don't have to wonder about undefined parts left to my discretion.
+I want your compensation to be transparent, so you don't have to wonder about undefined parts left to my discretion.

-I pay via PayPal, Payoneer, ACH transfer, or (in the US) a mailed check.
+I pay via PayPal, Payoneer, ACH transfer, or (in the US) a mailed check, depending on your preference.

 ## Post-contract work